 In order to stabilise a joint, a few key points need to be met:

-- You need a tactile cue to light up the areas of the brain dedicated to the knee, in order to connect to the tissue.
+- You need a tactile cue to light up the areas of the brain dedicated to the knee ( Like KT tape or a band), in order to connect to the tissue.

 - The load needs to be used in a closed chain fashion.